rdytech/superset-client/doc/setting_up_personal_api_credentials.md

 If you have multiple superset hosts across various environments you also have the option to create individual env files per environment.
 More details below.

+Starting a ruby console with `bin/console` will auto load the env vars.

 ## What is my user name?

 If your Superset instance is setup to authenicate via SSO then your authenticating agent will most likely have provided a username for you in the form of a UUID value.